ISAITB/docs-tdl/source/constructs/index.rst

     @type, no, Used to specify the type of variable to create if the ``to`` is an entry in a ``map``.
     @lang, no, The expression language prefix to use to evaluate the contained expression (see :ref:`test-case-namespaces` and :ref:`test-case-expressions`).
     @source, no, A variable reference to identify a source ``object`` variable upon which the expression should be evaluated.
+    @asTemplate, no, Whether or not the result will be considered as a template for placeholder replacement (see :ref:`test-case-expressions-template-files`).
+By default this is "false".

 The following example illustrates assigning a value to a ``number`` variable and also counting the nodes in an XML document: